Eris: Measuring discord among multidimensional data sources: Proposed solution

-\begin{example} It is easy to see that there are many possibilities of assigning cases of COVID-19 to the different districts of $Panem$ that add up to 1,000 per week, and consequently improve the consistency of our database, which may be easily represented by replacing constants by symbolic expressions ``$75(1+x_i)$'', where $x_i$ is an error parameter representing that cases may be missed or overreported in every district.
-The cases for district $D_{XIII}$, that were not reported at all, could then be simply represented by a variable $x_{XIII}$.
-On the other hand, we also know that attributing all the excess deaths to COVID-19 involves some imprecision, so we should apply some error term $(1+z)$ to the numbers coming from the census, too.
-Nevertheless, this may not completely explain the mismatch between cases reported at the country level and deaths, and there might also be some doubly-counted or hidden cases in $Panem$ (for example in the Capitol which is assumed not to have any cases), which we represent by variable $(1+y)$.
-Therefore, s-tables $ReportedDistrict:\{district,week\}\tri\{cases\}$, $ReportedCountry:\{week\}\tri\{cases\}$ and $Census:\{week\}\tri\{deaths\}$ would contain:
+\begin{example} It is easy to see that, in our example on page \pageref{label:exampleIntro}, there are many possibilities of assigning cases of COVID-19 to the different regions of $\Spain$ that add up to 2,142 in the studied week, and consequently improve the consistency of our database, which may be easily represented by replacing constants by symbolic expressions ``$v_i(1+x_i)$'', where $v_i$ is the corresponding value and $x_i$ is an error parameter representing that cases may be missed or overreported in every region.
+The cases for region $R_{\text{XIX}}$, that were not reported at all, could then be simply represented by a variable $x_{\text{XIX}}$.
+Nevertheless, this may not completely explain the mismatch between cases reported at the country and region levels, and there might also be some doubly-counted or hidden cases in $\Spain$ (for example, in the \emph{Ciudad Autonoma de Melilla}, which this week declared not to have any cases), which we represent by variable $(1+y)$.
+On the other hand, we can also consider census data and try to attribute all the excess deaths to COVID-19, which clearly involves some imprecision, too.
+So we should apply some error term $(1+z)$ to the declared number of deaths coming from the census, as well.
+Therefore, s-tables $\symbolic ReportedRegion:\{region,week\}\tri\{cases\}$, $\symbolic ReportedCountry:\{week\}\tri\{cases\}$ and $\symbolic Declared\-Deaths:\{week\}\tri\{deaths\}$ would contain: